isl-org/Open3D/docs/tutorial/visualization/visualizer_basic.rst

 This example shows how to create and visualize a simple 3D box.

-At the python prompt, enter the following to open the 3D Visualizer:
+At the python prompt, enter the following four lines to open the 3D Visualizer:

 .. code-block:: python